 Unlike Squarespace, the blog is sold separately with Showit, which can be a good or bad thing depending on how you look at it.
 If you're planning on NOT having a blog that means you won't be spending money on it, but if you DO plan on maintaining a blog, the extra cost can seem like an extra financial burden.

-The blog is set up through Wordpress, so when writing a post, it can seem a little more complicated because you'll set up the "finished look" in your Showit site, but you'll post and write blog content via Wordpress.
-Like I said, it can be a little complicated but for those who want more control over the blog where can add in pluggins and get more technical and advanced, this is a great option.
+The blog is set up through Wordpress, so when writing a post, it can seem a little more complicated because you'll set up the "finished look" in your Showit site, but you'll write and post blog content via Wordpress.
+Like I said, it can be a little complicated but for those who want more control over the blog.

 3. Showcase your work with style